PrarthnaLuthra/AirBnb-Experiences-Clone/README.md

-#Airbnb Experences Clone using create react app
+#Airbnb Experiences Clone using create react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).